sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 the base is not modified `p_unmod = 1 - p_mod`.
 `probabilities.txt` also contains a histogram made with ASCII art (i.e. using the symbol ∎ to build horizontal bars of this histogram).
-In `probabilities.txt`, the top set of rows marked with the code `T` correspond to the modified base (`p_mod`) whereas the bottom set of rows marked with the code `T` correspond to the unmodified base (`p_unmod`).
-This confusion is due to the fact that we marked modifications using the ambiguous mod BAM tag `T+T`.
-`probabilities.tsv` suffers from the same problem, and you can figure out which rows correspond to the modified bases and which to the unmodified by comparing numbers with `probabilities.txt`.

 Have a look at these files, and answer this question for yourself: what would be a good modification probability value for thresholding?